The effects of the pandemic across the state are starting to show up in the data.

 Rural Atlas Online

-- The newest population estimates reveal that rural Minnesota counties experienced a population increase from in-migration, while at the same time, the Twin Cities’ urban counties experienced enough out-migration to result in their first population decline in many years.
-Meanwhile, Greater Minnesota counties with higher percentages of non-white populations continued to see growth as well.
+- The newest population estimates reveal that rural Minnesota counties again experienced a population increase from in-migration, while at the same time, the Twin Cities’ urban counties experienced enough out-migration to result in continued population decline.

 - It should be noted that these recent shifts are sudden and modest.
 Unless something happens to cause significant changes over the long term in in-migration, either internationally or from other states, Minnesota’s population is still projected to decline across much of the state over the next 20 to 30 years.